Erica’s Journey: Repairing & Rebuilding Family

 The therapy work I did with TJ was really important.
 TJ is a great communicator, and he could say things to my Mom in Family Therapy that they wouldn’t listen to before.
 If I’d said those kind of things to their before I went to Solstice, she’d have blown up.
 But TJ knew how to say things in a way that they could understand and accept, which helped us learn new and better ways to communicate with each other.

 My treatment was also about my family’s treatment, and we all needed to learn to do some things differently.
 My Dad and I didn’t even really have a relationship before, and everything was kind of scary when I went to Solstice.
 The Family Therapy meant that my Mom and Dad, and Stepmom and Stepdad also examined their behavior, and they changed too.
 My Mom’s fuse just got longer and longer, which was great for me.

-For example, one time after I graduated, I told my Mom that I needed her to talk to my Dad about my going to live with him for a while.
-She started getting hot under the collar, but then we drove in silence for a few minutes.
-Finally, she said ‘I realize that I overreacted.
+For example, one time after I graduated, I told my Mom that I needed their to talk to my Dad about my going to live with him for a while.
+They started getting hot under the collar, but then we drove in silence for a few minutes.
+Finally, they said ‘I realize that I overreacted.
 You should be able to live with your Dad if you want to.
 I’ll talk to him about it.’
-So she did, and I went to live with my Dad for two years, and we developed a good relationship, which is really important to me now.
+So they did, and I went to live with my Dad for two years, and we developed a good relationship, which is really important to me now.

 I’m really grateful that my family did such a great job, and changed as a result of the family therapy we did.
 A lot of what needed to happen was not to rehash the past, it didn’t need to be revisited.

 I’d been in so much family therapy that talking about the past wasn’t helpful anymore.
 I needed to find a way forward, especially with my Dad.
 We began to develop a way of being together that was much more productive as we got to know each other, which we really hadn’t before.